Volkswagen Golf SV hatchback

 The normal Volkswagen Golf has enough space for four adults so it's hardly a surprise that the Golf SV is also spacious.
 A downside is the middle seat in the back, which is compromised by a floor that isn’t flat and is small in comparison to the Ford C-MAX's.
 The Volkswagen rear seats also miss out on the flexibility of the high-spec Ford C-MAX models.
 Their seats can tumble forwards and be removed completely if needed.

 The Volkswagen's rear seats can slide forwards to liberate an extra 90 litres for the already capacious 500-litre boot.
-That 500 litres means the SV has 120 litres more load lugging capacity than the standard Golf, and is also slightly larger than the Ford C-MAX's.
-Drop the rear seats down and total capacity jumps to 1,520 litres.
+That 500 litres means the SV has 120 litres more load lugging capacity than the standard Golf.
+Put the boot floor in its highest position and fold the seats down and you have a flat load bay with a total capacity of 1,520 litres.
+However, even when you remove the false floor the total load space with the seats down is a lot less than in a Scenic, C4 or C-Max.

-Volkswagen could also have been a little more creative with storage spaces, although mid-range cars get drawers under the front seats and all models get a split-level boot, which means you can get the floor level with the boot lip, for easy loading of heavy items.
-A front passenger seat that folds forwards is a useful option if you plan to carry long items.
+There are plenty of storage spaces, with mid-range cars getting drawers under the front seats and all models having a split-level boot, meaning you can get the floor level with the boot lip for easy loading of heavy items.
+A front passenger seat that folds forwards is a useful option if you plan to carry long items and door bins are larger than those in the standard Golf too.

 Reliability & safety